 A: Send an email enquiry to info@zerofrictioncycling.com.au and I will send out the base template information regarding booking in a test.
 But before that, really take in the ZFC test protocol and think how will your lubricant perform once the contamination starts.
-I encourage extensive field testing to be very confident of your products performance before booking in a test with ZFC, or it can be some good \$\$\$ in test cost to receive a disappointing result, which is no fun for everyone.
-But if your product is looking to be a winner after your own extensive testing- then benchmarking it against the biggest open league table could be a great outcome.
+I encourage some robust field testing to be very confident of your products performance before booking in a test with ZFC, or it can be some good \$\$\$ in test cost to receive a disappointing result, which is no fun for anyone.
+But if your product is looking to be a winner after your own extensive testing- then benchmarking it against the biggest open league table can be a great outcome.
+An example of this at time of writing is Effetto Mariposa Flower Power wax.
+The enviro friendly angle is a strong growth area in bicycle chain lubricants, and I have dealt with many many enquiries in the last years from manufacturers about having their bio friendly lubricant tested.
+But on discussion - none had anything to base their product claims on (this isn't limited to bio products....this is common with many enquries).
+And in the end, most do not proceed as why spend the big bucks on what is basically a crap shoot on how the product will perform.
+But Effetto were confident from their own testing, and at time of updating this brief (November 2024), their Flower Power lubricant is still the lowest wear drip lubricant tested to date.
+This result was then great for them to use for marketing and launching etc.